Strawberry Cheesecake Recipe

 Instructions

-• Preheat oven to 325 degrees Fahrenheit.
-Adjust the top rack to be positioned in the middle of the oven.
+• Preheat the oven to 325 degrees Fahrenheit and position the top rack in the middle.

 Cheesecake crust: